 Sweet Briar, Virginia

 Beautiful Sweet Briar College is situated on 3,200 acres in the foothills of the Blue Ridge Mountains.
-Founded in 1901, the women’s liberal arts college offers 50 different undergraduate degree programs, two graduate degree programs, and preprofessional programs in:
+Founded in 1901, the women’s college offers 50 different undergraduate degrees, two graduate degrees, and preprofessional programs in:

 21. Lees-McRae College